SumaiyaTarannumNoor/okg_Sony/README.md

    ```bash
    python main.py
    ```
+## Experimental Result
+We conducted experiments to evaluate our proposed OKG method against existing keyword generation approaches.
+The evaluation includes four aspects: real keyword performance, relevance and coverage, similarity with offline real keywords, and ablation study on OKG components.
+The results are summarized in the following tables.

-## Comparison on Real Keyword Performance
+### Comparison on Real Keyword Performance
 *Clicks, Search Volumes, and CPC are normalized (denoted as N.) to overcome the impact of scale differences across different products.*

 | Category  | Name           | Click ↑  | Srch.
 Vol. ↑  | CPC ↓  | Comp.
 Score ↓ |